openebs/openebs/ROADMAP.md

 ## Future

-As the name suggests this bucket contains items that are planned for future.
+As the name suggests this bucket contains items that are planned for the future.
 Sometimes the items are related to adapting to the changes coming in the Kubernetes repo or other related projects.
-Github milestone called [future backlog](https://github.com/openebs/openebs/milestone/11) is used to track these requests .
+A Github milestone called [future backlog](https://github.com/openebs/openebs/milestone/11) is used to track these requests .

 # Getting involved with Contributions